 We pride ourselves in our commitment to stay abreast of the ever-changing landscape of senior services and aging research.
 To this end, our Aging Life Care Managers are members of the following professional organizations:

-Ashley Brooks, MA - Director of Counseling & Caregiver Support
+Rachael Holden - Director of Client Experience & Team Support

 Leah received her Masters in Human Development and Learning at UNC Charlotte in 1991.
 She returned for more graduate work in Gerontology in 2014.
 She is a Certified Dementia Practitioner and Certified Care Manager.